 The Authority manages the volatility of the Power Supply Charge using financial derivative and physical hedges according to a risk management program and hedging plan overseen by a Power Supply Risk Management Committee ("PRMC").
 The Authority's Chief Executive Officer appoints the members of the PRMC consisting of at least three Authority staff, two of which must be drawn from Authority senior management.
 The PRMC has established, maintains, and monitors processes and controls in the conduct of Authority's Power Supply Hedging Program.
 The power supply commodity hedging program identifies price and volume targets for power supply commodities with the goals of stable and reasonable fuel and purchased power costs.
 The Authority has authorized PSEG ER&T to implement this risk management plan as the Authority's agent.
-As of March 31, 2022, the Authority was holding \$243.1 million cash collateral (includes initial and variable margin) from the Authority's clearing brokers for its power supply commodity hedge positions.
-The mark-to-market value as of March 31, 2022 for the Authority's power supply commodity hedge positions was positive \$302.0 million.
+As of March 31, 2023, the Authority had posted \$24.3 million cash collateral (includes initial and variable margin) to the Authority's clearing brokers for its power supply commodity hedge positions.
+The mark-to-market value as of March 31, 2023 for the Authority's power supply commodity hedge positions was positive \$30.6 million.